 While it is against the law to drive without car insurance, not everyone abides by the law.
 There are those who drive without the minimum amount of insurance coverage, or who drive without any car insurance coverage whatsoever.
 In the event that you are involved in an accident with someone who is underinsured or uninsured, you could end up in serious financial trouble.

-It is not necessary for motorists to carry uninsured and underinsured coverage; however, insurance companies do make this type of coverage available to drivers who would like to carry it.
+It is not necessary for motorists to carry uninsured and underinsured coverage; however, insurance companies make this type of coverage available to drivers who would like to carry it.
 It’s an excellent idea to purchase this coverage.

-Whenever you drive a car in Washington State, you are required to show your car insurance coverage card to law enforcement officials, should it be needed.
-This means if you are involved in an accident or just pulled over in a routine traffic stop, you have to be able to show proof of your insurance coverage when asked.
+Whenever you drive a car in Washington State, you are required to show your car insurance coverage card to law enforcement officials if asked.
+This means that if you are involved in an accident or just pulled over in a routine traffic stop, you have to be able to show proof of your insurance coverage when asked.

-Your proof of coverage must clearly show the name of the insurance company; your policy number; the date that the policy is effective and the date it expires; and the description of the year, make, and model of the vehicle that is insured.
+Your proof of coverage must clearly show the name of the insurance company, your policy number, the date that the policy is effective and the date it expires, as well as the description of the year, make, and model of the vehicle that is insured.

 When it comes to driving, making sure that you and others are as safe as possible is vital.
 Car insurance provides the necessary protection for drivers and others on the road.